SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/AboutCloudPlatform/Connecting_your_DataMiner_System_to_the_cloud.md

 1. On the System Center \> *Cloud* page, wait until the status under *Cloud info* changes to *Registered*.
 This can take up to half a minute.

 > [!NOTE]
-> Make sure that all users that should be able to share data with the cloud have the necessary user permissions, as mentioned under [System configuration \> Cloud sharing/gateway](xref:DataMiner_user_permissions#system-configuration--cloud-sharinggateway).
+> Make sure that all users that should be able to share data with the cloud have the necessary user permissions under [Modules > System configuration > Cloud sharing/gateway](xref:DataMiner_user_permissions#modules--system-configuration--cloud-sharinggateway).